PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 PyTorch dependency so TorchScript, Dynamo ONNX, and ExportedProgram generation does not require the TensorFlow optional extra.

+PyTorch op capability selection lives in the Torch-free `pytorch_capabilities.py`.
+It composes direct emitter module/unary/binary declarations with the existing runtime-kernel set, owns explicit CUSTOM rejection and unsupported-op diagnostics, and returns a defensive copy from the public supported-kernel query.
+The registry expression and all three functions are AST-identical to their former exporter definitions.

 ## Runtime-check memory boundary

 The direct backend releases the legacy GraphSurgeon graph before ModelIR